Zingle/rest-api-documentation/contacts/PUT_update_id.md

     PUT services/:service_id/contacts/:contact_id

-Updates a new Contact for the specified Service and returns the updated [Contact Object]
+Updates a new Contact for the specified Service and returns the updated [Contact]

 ## Parameters
 None